-Vice-President : Janet Few (née Braund)
+Vice-President : Dr Janet Few (née Braund)

-I am now in my fourth decade of family and local history research and I am lucky enough to be able to
+I am now in my fifth decade of family and local history research and I am lucky enough to be able to

-visit many FHSs

-and local history societies around the country to give talks on these subjects.
+visit many societies around the country and indeed the world, to give talks on these subjects.

 I joined IWFHS in its first year and for many years I ran the library and bookstall for the society.

-thanks to a great team of volunteers, put our society on the map and help build
+thanks to a great team of volunteers, put our society on the map.